UA-eMath/eMath/README.md

 - Book Creation: Professors can seamlessly create and customize educational books with multimedia elements.
 - Versatile Links: Insert references to other books within the database, link to external webpages, and seamlessly integrate quiz questions.
-- User Roles: Users, classified as either professors or students, are assigned distinct roles during creation.
+- User Roles: Users, classified as professors, teaching assistants, students, or tests, are assigned distinct roles during creation.
 These roles dictate access levels and available features.
 - Role-Based Experience: Tailored homepages and feature accessibility based on user roles ensure a personalized and intuitive experience for professors and students.

 ### Usage